Analysing causal structures with entropy: Entropy vector approach

 For $n\geq4$ the convex cone $\overline{\Gamma_{n}^*}\subsetneq\Gamma_{n}$ is not polyhedral, i.e., it cannot be characterised by finitely many linear inequalities~\cite{Matus2007}.
 Nonetheless, many linear entropic inequalities have been discovered~\cite{Zhang1997, Zhang1998, Makarychev2002, Dougherty2006}.
 Recently, systematic searches for new entropic inequalities for $n=4$ have been conducted~\cite{Xu2008, Dougherty2011}, which recover most of the previously known inequalities; in particular the inequality of Proposition~\ref{prop:zhangyeung} is re-derived and shown to be implied by tighter ones~\cite{Dougherty2011}.
 The systematic search in~\cite{Dougherty2011} is based on considering additional random variables that obey certain constraints and then deriving four variable inequalities from the known identities for five or more random variables (see also~\cite{Zhang1998, Matus2007}), an idea that is captured by a so-called copy lemma~\cite{Zhang1998, Dougherty2011, Kaced2013}.
 In the same article, several rules to generate families of inequalities have been suggested, in the style of techniques introduced by Mat\'{u}\v{s}~\cite{Matus2007}.

-For more than four variables, a few additional inequalities are known~\cite{Zhang1998, Makarychev2002}.
-Curiously, to our knowledge, all known relevant non Shannon inequalities (i.e., the ones found in~\cite{Zhang1998, Makarychev2002, Dougherty2006, Matus2007, Xu2008, Dougherty2011} that are not yet superseded by tighter ones) can be written as a positive linear combination of the \emph{Ingleton quantity}, ${I(T:U|V) + I(T:U|W) + I(V:W) - I(T:U)}$, and conditional mutual information terms (see also~\cite{Dougherty2011}).
+For more than four variables, a few additional inequalities are known~\cite{Zhang1998, Makarychev2002, Zhang2003}.
+Curiously, to our knowledge, in the case of four variables, all known relevant non Shannon inequalities (i.e., the ones found in~\cite{Zhang1998, Makarychev2002, Dougherty2006, Matus2007, Xu2008, Dougherty2011} that are not yet superseded by tighter ones) can be written as a positive linear combination of the \emph{Ingleton quantity}, ${I(T:U|V) + I(T:U|W) + I(V:W) - I(T:U)}$, and conditional mutual information terms (see also~\cite{Dougherty2011}).